zviels/random-quotes/README.md

 ## Overview

 As mentioned above, I developed this app as part of my studies at [Treehouse](https://teamtreehouse.com).
 I participated in their [Techdegree](https://teamtreehouse.com/techdegree) program.
 This section will describe the requirements I had to meet to complete this project.
+At the end of this section you will also be able to find additional features I chose to implement for the app.

 ### Project Requirements